dikortis/LetsTalkETC/Episodes/Episode_14.md

 you rather
-than make a long and yet the law that says there's a certain quota that has to move to alaska every year right
+than make a long and yet the law that says there's a certain quota that has to move to alaska every

 **Joel Dietz:**
- yeah
+ yes
 exactly have you just forced everyone to go laughs at the